Plaza Hawaii Kai

 Strong evidence that Plaza Hawaii Kai offers building storage: roughly 12–15 of the provided listing remarks explicitly mention storage (phrases include “storage locker,” “storage unit,” “extra storage locker,” and “storage unit #10”).
 Mentions appear across many different listings/agents (not isolated to a single copy/paste source), providing consistent, building-level confirmation.

-I searched for 'surfboard storage,' 'board storage,' 'surf storage,' and similar phrases.
-The remarks mention storage lockers and secured storage rooms, but no surfboard-specific storage amenity.
+I searched for surfboard storage, board storage, surf storage, and similar wording, but found none.
+The remarks only mention storage lockers and secured storage rooms, which do not confirm surfboard-specific storage.

 No analysis available